Learn how Arizona’s grandparent rights work.

 The court considers the following factors in weighing the child’s best interest:

 - The existing relationship between the grandparent and the child.

 - The amount of visitation time requested.

 - The benefits to the child of maintaining a relationship with the grandparents.

 When parents keep grandparents from spending time with their grandchildren, grandparents may have legal redress.
-Speaking with an Arizona family law attorney about grandparents’ rights can help grandparents maintain positive family ties with their grandchildren.
-In Mesa, Gilbert and Chandler, grandparents can take strides towards getting their grandchildren back in their lives by calling a Grandparents visitation rights attorney at (480) 779-7972.
+Speaking with the family law attorneys at JacksonWhite about grandparents’ rights can help grandparents maintain positive family ties with their grandchildren.

 Get Help With Your Visitation Rights